The Solar Wind (film): Plot

 Due to his sensational revival, Erik is interviewed at the World Congress of Physicists, but he gets nervous when asked how the world looks to him.
 He goes to Fabian's place to calm down, where he encounters Helena picking berries from a berryless bush and talking about the "promised road to happiness".
 Erik, who ended up drunk during the sauna, takes out his bitterness on Laura after learning that he only has two weeks to live.
 After Erik visits the institute comptroller with Laura, he hears that Paul has announced that the medical institution will cover the costs of Erik's treatment.

 Erik prepares to celebrate the extension of his life with Laura when Paul intervenes.
 Erik confesses to him that he loves Laura, but Paul replies that Laura will decide the matter herself.
 At home, Paul accuses Laura of being a whore, but Erik and Laura don't end up in bed until the next meeting, on Laura's own initiative.
 Erik says he wants a child with Laura.
 Between the two of them, Laura confesses to Erik that she was behind Erik's awakening.
 Erik gets anxious again when he has to question the right and purpose of his existence, the way the world looks now.

 Later, Helena dies.
 Fabian, who got drunk at the funeral, blames everyone and especially Erik.
 A depressed Fabian drinks himself into such a bad state that he ends up in the hospital.
 When Erik visits him, Fabian brings up the idea of suicide, and they agree to do it together in Erik's dilapidated cabin.
 Laura is not ready to follow Erik, who prepares her by comparing gravity and the closeness of human relationships.
-In the end, Fabian and Erik, who supports him, go to their deaths together.
+In the end, Fabian and Erik, who support him, go to their deaths together.

 The film ends with a scene where Laura later cries at Erik's grave, which is located in the cemetery next to the landfill.
 Jan comforts her mother by saying, "Mom, don't cry.
 Erik died a long time ago."